 But what do you use it for??

-I may have jumped the gun a little here and headed right into summer with this recipe for Alabama BBQ Chicken Sandwiches but I just couldn’t help myself.
-After making the Alabama BBQ Sauce, I just had to use it in a recipe with chicken, that is, after all, what I found to be the most common use for this North Alabama staple.
-These Alabama BBQ Chicken Sandwiches are the perfect way to use it.
-Not only is the chicken marinated in the sauce and basted in the sauce as it’s grilled but even more sauce is drizzled over the top after the chicken is shredded.
+These Pulled Chicken Sandwiches are the perfect way to use it.
+Not only is the chicken marinated in the sauce but even more sauce is drizzled over the top after the chicken is shredded.
 If you love you some Alabama BBQ Sauce then this sandwich is for you.

 If you are not sure that you love Alabama BBQ Sauce, you need to try it pronto.
 It is so creamy and delicious.
 I love that it has a bit of a tang, a bit of a kick and a touch of sweetness.

-To assemble the sandwiches place chicken on bottom buns, drizzle with remaining BBQ sauce and top with 3 - 4 bread and butter pickles.
-Serve.
+Finally, place the shredded chicken on the bottom half of a bun, drizzle with more white BBQ sauce and bread and butter pickles.